scdodd83/droneshieldDoddTest/EXERCISE-1.md

 ## METHODOLOGY

-We will be using **FRAMEWORK** to complete the tests.
+We will be using Playwright and PyTest to complete the tests.
 The tests are to be written in python at the client's request, and a report will be provided after each testing run.

 # TEST-PLANS